SerenityOS/serenity/Base/usr/share/man/man1/bt.md

 ## Description

 This program is used to inspect the current executable state of a process.
-It will read the stack of each thread in the process, and symbolize the addresses for each frame in the stack producing a backtrace.
+It will read the stack of each thread in the process, and symbolicate the addresses for each frame in the stack producing a backtrace.

 **NOTE**:

 * Kernel addresses will not be available unless you are super user.

-* If Kernel addresses are available, they will not be symbolized unless the `SymbolServer` service has access to the `/boot/Kernel` file.
+* If Kernel addresses are available, they will not be symbolicated unless the current user has access to the `/boot/Kernel` file.

 ## Examples